holochain/benchmarks/README.md

 ```

-- _Holochain:_ In this scenario a writer node creating an array of 10K entries and 10 reader nodes that wait 5 seconds for gossip propigation and then read the list.
+- _Holochain:_ In this scenario a writer node creating an array of 10K entries and 10 reader nodes that wait 5 seconds for gossip propagation and then read the list.

 Here's the output of running the test: